zapier/zapier-platform-cli/README-source.md

 All Zapier CLI apps are run using Node.js `LAMBDA_VERSION`.

-You can develop using any version of Node you'd like, but your code has to run on Node `LAMBDA_VERSION`.
-You can accomplish this by developing on your preferred version and then transpiling with [Babel](https://babeljs.io/) (or similar).
+You can develop using any version of Node you'd like, but your eventual code must be compatible with `LAMBDA_VERSION`.
+If you're using features not yet available in `LAMBDA_VERSION`, you can transpile your code to a compatible format with [Babel](https://babeljs.io/) (or similar).

 To ensure stability for our users, we strongly encourage you run tests on `LAMBDA_VERSION` sometime before your code reaches users.
 This can be done multiple ways.